confluentinc/confluent-kafka-dotnet/examples/Transactions/README.md

 dotnet run localhost:9092 del
 ```

-To write some lines of text into the topic `line-input`, rate limited to one per second for demonstration purposes:
+To write some lines of text into the topic `lines`, rate limited to one per second for demonstration purposes:

 ```
 dotnet run localhost:9092 gen
 ```

-To process the lines of text in `line-input`:
+To process the lines of text in `lines`:

 ```
 dotnet run localhost:9092 proc id1
 ```

 This runs both the 'map' and 'reduce' steps of the calculation in separate threads:
-- MAP: Read from a subset of the partitions of the `line-input` topic (unordered), splits the lines of text into words and writes these to the `words` topic (partitioned by word).
+- MAP: Read from a subset of the partitions of the `lines` topic (unordered), splits the lines of text into words and writes these to the `words` topic (partitioned by word).
 - REDUCE: Read from a subset of the the partitions of the `words` topic and keeps a running tally of word counts.
 This state is stored permanently in the `counts` topic, but cached locally in RocksDb (to allow enable the aggregation, and ad-hoc lookup).

 You can run multiple processing instances simultaneously with different id's to spread the load. e.g.: